 People who apply for UK citizenship are required by the UK Border Agency to provide a UK Accommodation Certificate as part of their application.

-Officers from South Oxfordshire and Vale of White Horse district councils will carry out this verification process and provide a certificate - in the form of a letter - for a fee of £300.
+Officers from South Oxfordshire and Vale of White Horse district councils can carry out this verification process and provide a certificate – in the form of a letter – for a fee of £300.